tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_servicenow.md

 ### Creating an OAuth endpoint

+In order for your Tidal Migrations workspace to communicate with your ServiceNow instance, we must first set up an OAuth endpoint.

 - Type 'System OAuth' into the filter navigation bar and select 'Application Registry'.

 {% include image.html file="servicenow-oauth-step1.png" %}